What I'm Doing Now1

-- Learning about Quantum Computing by reading books and playing with Qiskit.
+- Learned about Quantum Computing by reading books and playing with Qiskit.

-- Working on the Web site you're reading.
+- Worked on the Web site you're reading.

 - Journaling and working on improving my handwriting.

-- Implementing a Lisp in Go, with detours into Crafting Interpreters and Structure and Interpretation of Computer Programs.
+- Implemented a Lisp in Go, with detours into Crafting Interpreters and Structure and Interpretation of Computer Programs.

-- Learning Mandarin (reading, mostly).
+- Learned some Mandarin (reading, mostly).
 I got my vocabulary up to about four hundred words.
 It's a beautiful language, and a slog to learn, but thanks to technology it is definitely possible!